 - Providing advice about process and outcomes before and after a mediation

-- Developing potential solutions for use in a mediation process.
+- Developing potential solutions for use in the FDR process.

-If you have any questions about how the process will look or what kind of outcomes it will seek, you can always reach out to our firm directly to learn more.
-In the meantime, here are the basics of the Family Dispute Resolution process:
+If you have any questions about how the process will look or what kind of outcomes it will seek, you can always speak to us to learn more.